aks-dcgs/aks-dcgs.github.io/_posts/2017-03-15-Codecademy-Lesson-7.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
     <td>It's the same every week we go onto Codecademy and we carry on with the work.
 I worked at a good pace and got 5 exercises done.I managed to not ask my friends any questions.
-I'am happy because that was my target last week was to not ask my friends the for help much during questions.</td>
+I'm happy because that was my target last week was to not ask my friends the for help much during questions.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>